Skip to main content

 ToolView

-The joint.dia.ToolView class is the parent class of all link tool views included in the joint.linkTools namespace.
-It is responsible for rendering the tool within a joint.dia.ToolsView, when the tools view is attached to a joint.dia.LinkView.
+The joint.dia.ToolView class is the parent class of all link tool views included in joint.elementTools and joint.linkTools namespaces.
+It is responsible for rendering the tool within a joint.dia.ToolsView, when the tools view is attached to joint.dia.ElementView or joint.dia.LinkView.

 // 1) creating link tools